EnterDAO/LandWorks-protocol/Whitepaper.md

 ### Providing Land

 Users who own Мetaverse land will be able to `add` their land into the LandWorks protocol by executing an `add` transaction.
 Once executed, the land NFT will be transferred and locked into the LandWorks contracts.
-The protocol will mint `eNFT` (representing the deposited land) to the sender in exchange for that.
+The protocol will mint `LandWorksNFT` (representing the deposited land) to the sender in exchange for that.

 The owner of the land will specify the following properties as part of the `add` transaction:

-- `minPeriod` - the minimum number of blocks the land can be rented
+- `minPeriod` - the minimum number of seconds the land can be rented
-- `maxPeriod` - the maximum number of blocks the land can be rented
+- `maxPeriod` - the maximum number of seconds the land can be rented
-- `maxFutureBlock` - the block delta after which the protocol will not allow for the land to be rented.
-Example: If `maxFutureBlock=100_000`, the land will be rented at most 15 days in the future (100_000 * 13sec = ~15days).
+- `maxFutureTimestamp` - the timestamp delta after which the protocol will not allow for the land to be rented.
+Example: If `maxFutureTimestamp=100_000`, the land will be rented at most 100_000 seconds in the future.
-- `pricePerBlock` - the price of the rent charged per block
+- `pricePerSecond` - the price of the rent charged per second

 Lenders will be able to control the assets that they will be getting paid in.
 They will be able to choose from a whitelisted set of `ERC20` tokens or `ETH` as a form of payment.
 The list of supported tokens will be governed by the EnterDAO.

+**Note:** In the case of Decentraland, `lenders` will be able to deposit not only `parcels` but `estates` as well.

 ### Removing Provided Land

-Users that own `eNFT`s will be able to `remove` the land represented by the `eNFT` from the marketplace.
+Users that own `LandWorkNft`s will be able to `remove` the land represented by the `LandWorksNft` from the marketplace.
 Once executed, the transaction will:

-- Transfer and burn the `eNFT`
+- Transfer and burn the `LandWorksNft`
-- Payout the accumulated rent to the `eNFT` owner
+- Payout the accumulated rent to the `LandWorksNft` owner
-- Transfer the original land `NFT` to the `eNFT` owner
+- Transfer the original land `NFT` to the `LandWorksNft` owner

 **Note (1):** It is important to note that the protocol does not track which address provided the land.
 The address that added the land can be different from the address that removes the land from the protocol.
-The `eNFT` represents the right to remove the land and claim the rent fees.
+The `LandWorksNft` represents the right to remove the land and claim the rent fees.

 **Note (2):** The land can be removed from the protocol only if it does not have a `ruler`.
-If the land has a `ruler`, triggering the remove land method "takes the land off the market" and enters it in a state of "for withdrawal".
+If the land has a `ruler`, triggering the remove land method "takes the land off the market" (`delisted` status) and enters it in a state of "for withdrawal".
 Scheduled rents will be honoured, but no new rents will be accepted.
 This will secure the owner from a "DDoS" attack - an attack where an owner of particularly interesting land can never withdraw their land from the protocol as it constantly gets booked.

-**Note (3):** In the future, ****lenders will be able to define custom algorithms for rent prices such as proportional decrease for `pricePerBlock` with the increase of the `period` of renting.
+**Note (3):** In the future, ****lenders will be able to define custom algorithms for rent prices such as proportional decrease for `pricePerSecond` with the increase of the `period` of renting.

-### Transfer Provided Land (`eNFT`)
+### Transfer Provided Land (`LandWorksNft`)

-Lenders will receive `eNFT` that represents the ownership of a given land deposited in the protocol. `eNFT`s can be transferred/bought/sold or even used as collateral in other protocols.
+Lenders will receive `LandWorksNft` that represents the ownership of a given land (either being parcel or estate) deposited in the protocol. `LandWorksNft`'s can be transferred/bought/sold or even used as collateral in other protocols.
 This provides additional flexibility to lenders and opens the LandWorks protocol to be used by or be integrated into other protocols.

 ### Renting Land

-Users that want to rent land will be able to do it by executing `rent` transaction.
+Users that want to rent land will be able to do it by executing `rent` transactions.
 The renter will specify:

-- `eNFT` - The ID of the Land that he wants to rent
+- `LandWorksNft` - The ID of the Land that he wants to rent
-- `period` - number of blocks for which the land will be rented
+- `period` - number of seconds for which the land will be rented
 - Other metaverse specific arguments such as `operator` address (in the case of Decentraland).
 The `operator` address will be set as a default operator of the LAND.

 The following requirements must be met for the user to rent the land:

-- `period` must be higher than `minPeriod` and lower than `maxPeriod` and `maxFutureBlock`
+- `period` must be higher than `minPeriod` and lower than `maxPeriod` and `maxFutureSecond`

-If the requirements are met, the protocol will charge the user for the rent upfront and accredit it to the `eNFT` as unclaimed rent.
+If the requirements are met, the protocol will charge the user for the rent upfront and accredit it to the `LandWorksNft` as unclaimed rent.
 The renter will be added to the queue of renters (if there are any).

-The land is always rented starting from the last rented block **(if the land has a `ruler`)** or at the current block of the `rent` transaction **(if the land does not have a `ruler`)**.
+The land is always rented starting from the last rented block's timestamp **(if the land has a `ruler`)** or at the current block's timestamp of the `rent` transaction **(if the land does not have a `ruler`)**.

-**Note:** Renters do not have the ability to specify the `startBlock` at which they will rent the land.
+**Note (1):** Renters do not have the ability to specify the `startTimestamp` at which they will rent the land.
 Although this may seem to limit renters, it protects lenders from DDoS rent attacks.
-If renters have the ability to rent at a certain block `X`, they might execute `rent` transactions that rent for a `minPeriod` number of blocks every `minPeriod` block.
+If renters have the ability to rent at a certain timestamp `X`, they might execute `rent` transactions that rent for a `minPeriod` number of seconds every `minPeriod` seconds.
 This will greatly impact the ability of lenders to utilise their land.
 As a side effect, this design will introduce a FOMO for renters since they will not be able to "reserve" the land at a specific time in the future, rather they will be "queuing up" to rent the land whenever it is available.

+**Note (2):** In the case of Decentraland, `renters` will be able to rent not only `parcels` but `estates` as well.

+### Pooling Properties

+The protocol supports the pooling of land/estate. `Renters` will be able to rent land/estate from multiple `lenders` and if they are adjacent to each other, they will be able to deploy scenes to all of them as if they were one property rented from a single `lender`.
+For the `lenders`, there won't be any difference, whether the `renter` is renting other properties and pooling them with other properties adjacent to theirs.

+The feature boosts the network effect of the protocol.
+The more properties there are available, the bigger the chance of being able to pool properties together, thus providing a better service for `renters`.

 ### Land Status Update